 Note: This post may contain affiliate links.
 I may receive commissions for purchases made through links in this post.

 6 Important tips to make the best Chinese egg tarts

 Take a moment to read through these tips before attempting the recipe.
 (If you are new to egg tarts.)

-- When you mold the pastry pieces into the tart casing, press the pastry towards the sides and bottom of the mold.
+- When you mold the pastry pieces into the tart molds, press the pastry towards the sides and bottom of the mold.
 Pierce a few holes in the bottom with a fork to prevent the bottom of the pastry from rising.
-Do not squeeze the top part of the pastry as it will make the layer unnoticeable after baking.
+Do not squeeze the pastry as it can damage the delicate layer of the pastry.

 - When you prepare the egg filling, cool the syrup then pour it into the egg.
 The egg will be partially cooked by the hot syrup and forms small lumps which are unsightly.
 Filter the egg mixture twice through a fine mesh strainer to obtain a clean smooth egg liquid before pouring into the tart base.
 Filtering the egg mixture will also remove all bubbles from whisking of the eggs.
 It is important to ensure that no bubbles are visible on the surface to achieve a smooth custard surface.

 - Once the tart bases are filled with egg filling, bake immediately in a preheated oven at 200 degrees C/390 degrees F for 15 minutes, followed by 180 degrees C / 356 degrees F for another 10 minutes.
 The initial high temperature will cause the pastry to rise up rapidly, and form a multi-layer structure, whilst the lower heat will finish the cooking subsequently.
 Leave the oven door ajar for five minutes then remove the egg tarts to let them cool down slowly.